dvdl16/woocommerce_fusion/docs/src/configure.md

 ![click on Add WooCommerce Server](images/add-wc-server.png)

 Complete the "WooCommerce Server URL", "API consumer key" and "API consumer secret" fields.
-To find your API consumer key and secret, go to your WordPress admin panel and navigagte to WooCommerce > Settings > Advanced > REST API, and click on "Add key".
+To find your API consumer key and secret, go to your WordPress admin panel and navigate to WooCommerce > Settings > Advanced > REST API, and click on "Add key".
 Make sure to add Read/Write permissions to the API key.

 ![WooCommerce API Settings](images/wc-api-settings.png)